Jens Thoben

-Jens Thoben (born 18 August 1976 in Emsdetten) is a German clarinetist and a orchestra and chamber musician.
+Jens Thoben (born 18 August 1976 in Emsdetten) is a German clarinetist, an orchestra and a chamber musician.
 He is faculty professor for clarinet and chamber music at Lübeck Academy of Music and certified teacher of Lichtenberger® Applied Physiology of the Voice.
 His musical interest is broad and applies in particular to formats that cross genres.

 In addition to the usual clarinets in B♭ and A, Thoben also plays E♭ clarinet, D clarinet, basset horn and bass clarinet.

 Training as a clarinetist

 Jens Thoben began playing the clarinet at the age of 11.
-From 1991 to 1996 he studied with Werner Raabe at the Hochschule für Musik Detmold (University of Music Detmold), Münster department.
+From 1991 to 1996, he studied with Werner Raabe at the Hochschule für Musik Detmold (University of Music Detmold), Münster department.
 He then continued his studies with Reiner Wehle at the Lübeck Academy of Music, where he obtained his Artistic Diplom in 2001.
 During his studies he had chamber music lessons with Walter Levin (LaSalle Quartet) and took part in international master classes with Eduard Brunner and Wolfgang Meyer.

 During his training, Thoben received the following awards: